 Tips for Stopping Automatic Payments on Credit Card

-If you have credit card autopay activated on your account, but need to halt automated payments moving forward, federal law protects your right to rescind authorization for automatic payments.
+What if you have credit card autopay activated on your account but need to halt automated payments moving forward?
+Federal law protects your right to rescind authorization for automatic payments.
 Here are a few ways to go about it:

 • Turn off autopay through your card issuer.
 Many credit card issuers give cardholders the ability to turn autopay on or off through the app or via their online account’s payment settings.
 Just make sure you do so before the next automated payment is processed.